 - Hold a family meeting and discuss why you need to prepare for disaster.
-Explain the dangers of a hurricane to your children. - Discuss the levels of hurricane and your response to them. - Create a checklist of actions to prepare your property for a hurricane remove yard items that may become flying debris in high winds. - Ask an out-of state friend to be your "family contact".
+Explain the dangers of a hurricane to your children. - Discuss the levels of hurricane and your response to them. - Decide now what you will do for each level - If you plan to stay make sure YOU are ready to be on YOUR OWN - Create a checklist of actions to prepare your property for a hurricane remove yard items that may become flying debris in high winds. - Ask an out-of state friend to be your "family contact".
 After a disaster, it is often easier to call long distance.
 Other family members should call this person and tell them where they are.
 Everyone must know your contact's phone number. - Discuss what to do in an evacuation.
 Plan how to take care of your pets